Nicki-Smith-814813/loops_project/README.md

 ## Compilation & Execution (in GitHub CodeSpaces)

 1. Open the `loops_project.cpp` file in CodeSpaces.
-2. Compile using the terminal: g++ -o loops_project loops_project.cpp
-./loops_project
+2. Install Makefile Tools
+3. in the terminal type make run
+4. It will now run.